 Verify PostgreSQL Installation

-Verify that PostgreSQL has been installed by checking the PostgreSQL service status.
+Verify that PostgreSQL has been installed and running by checking the PostgreSQL service status.
 Run the command below:

 sudo systemctl status postgresql